Last updated on August 12th, 2023 at 12:44 pm

 However, localism can also lead to negative and exclusionary behaviour, such as aggressive attitudes towards outsiders and new surfers.

-It’s important for surfers to strike a balance between respecting local customs and being welcoming to others who want to enjoy the surf.
+Surfers need to strike a balance between respecting local customs and being welcoming to others who want to enjoy the surf.

-*Important – If you see lightning or hear thunder, get out of the water immediately and seek shelter on land.
+*Important – If you see lightning or hear thunder, immediately get out of the water and seek shelter on land.

 If you can’t make it to shore before a storm hits, avoid being the tallest object in the water or on the beach, and stay low in the water.

-It is always better to err on the side of caution when it comes to lightning and surfing so if in doubt don’t paddle out.
+It is always better to err on the side of caution when it comes to lightning and surfing, so if in doubt, don’t paddle out.